ComputingStack/Uniview-OpenStack-Portal/docs/Administrators-Guides.md

 ## MFA support

 MFA is one of most desireable security features.
-Uniview has a best practice of managing MFA, including user self-sufficident of binding MFA, combination of application credentials when passwork stops working etc. For the details, please consult support team of ComputingsTack.
+Uniview has formed a best practice of managing MFA, including user self-sufficident of binding MFA, combination of application credentials when passwork stops working and backend tuning etc. For the details, please consult support team of ComputingsTack.

 # About Customizations